enthought/pyface/docs/source/index.rst

 Pyface enables programmers to interact with generic GUI objects, such as an "MDI Application Window", rather than with raw GUI widgets.
 (Pyface is named by analogy to JFace in Java.)
-Traits uses Pyface to implement views and editors for displaying and editing Traits-based objects.
+TraitsUI uses Pyface to implement views and editors for displaying and editing Traits-based objects.

 Toolkit Backends